 Americans are always chasing a good night’s sleep at the end of a busy day.
 Statistics show that over 35% of adults sleep less than seven hours a day.
-A healthy sleep schedule is vital for mental and physical wellness but can be hard to achieve for many, especially those suffering from back pain.
+According to the sleep statistics 2021 a healthy sleep schedule is vital for mental and physical wellness but can be hard to achieve for many, especially those suffering from back pain.

 No amount of tossing and turning takes away the nagging ache, but there are other ways to deal with minor to moderate back pain and ensure a good night’s sleep.

 Even Goldilocks struggled in finding the right bed to sleep in, whether the mattresses were too firm or too soft.
 A soft mattress will lack the support your back needs, but a mattress that’s too hard is as comfortable as sleeping on stone.

 A solid memory foam mattress is an easy fix for your minor back pain.
 It’s designed to follow the natural curve of your body while offering the right amount of support to your spine and hips.